qua3k/secure-time-sync/README.md

 The current websites in the pool are:

 * The Tor Project
-* The Tails website
+* The Freedom of the Press
 * The Whonix website
 * DuckDuckGo
-* The EFF's website
+* The EDRI's website

 The script can optionally connect to these websites over Tor and will connect to an onion service where possible.